netsphere-labs/omniauth-openid-connect/README.md

 ## OpenID Connect

-If you use OAuth 2.0 for *authentication* purposes, it will cause a huge security vulnerability.
+If you use the raw OAuth 2.0 for *authentication* purposes, it will cause a huge security vulnerability.
 The OAuth 2.0 is a mechanism for *authorization* and does not identify who the access token belongs to.
 Therefore, there is a risk of token hijacking.

 Each company has created its countermeasures.
 OpenID Connect is a standardized, simple identity layer on top of the OAuth 2.0 protocol.
 By using OpenID Connect, we don't need to implement variety extensions of each company.

 OpenID Connect uses a mechanism `id_token`.
 In addition to `access_token`, the authentication server and clients exchange the `id_token`, and verifying the signature and nonce makes preventing spoofing.